 A soft inquiry is a type of credit check that doesn’t count negatively towards your credit score.
-The person or company providing the soft inquiry checks your credit report as a background check, such as when you would apply for a lease or a personal loan.
+It is not shown on your credit report.
+The person or company doing the soft inquiry checks your credit report as a background check, such as when you would apply for a lease or a personal loan.

-Soft inquiries do not affect your credit score and can be useful for those with no credit or bad credit.
+Soft inquiries do not affect your credit score and can be useful if you want to if you are approved.
+If you get approved with a soft inquiry personal loan, you can compare the rates and terms of the loan before moving forward with a lender.
 If you have bad credit and don’t want your score to be negatively affected, then a soft inquiry loan might be the right option for you.
 It’ll keep your credit safe in the long run.

 Keep an eye out for: